Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Magnetic-field effects

 We next discuss the influence of the magnetic field on the anomalous conductance.
+For $\boldsymbol{B}\perp\boldsymbol{\gamma}$ the interaction correction $\delta G$ is evaluated analogously to the procedure used at zero field, with the scalar amplitudes $r_s,t_s$ replaced by the full matrices $r_{ss'}(\mu,B)$ and $t_{ss'}(\mu,B)$ that include inter-channel mixing.
+The resulting analytic expressions are given in the Supplementary Material, Sec.~\ref{SIsec:channelmixing}, and in practice we obtain $\delta G(B)$ by inserting the corresponding matrix elements extracted from the numerically obtained scattering matrix.

-The latter exhibits a non-monotonic dependence on field strength, depicted in Fig.~\ref{fig:FullB}.
+The anomalous conductance $\delta G$ exhibits a non-monotonic dependence on the field strength, as depicted in Fig.~\ref{fig:FullB}.
 In the weak-field regime $\delta G$ decreases with ${B}$, whereas at a stronger field it increases.
 To elucidate this behavior, we analyze the two limits separately and plot the full result in Fig.~\ref{fig:FullB}.